One Piece: Pirate Warriors 4: Original story

-This story takes the unfinished Wano arc and modifies the plot, with Cavendish and Bartolomeo appearing in the arc to help the captured Straw Hat crew escape their cells.
+This story adapts numerous story arcs from the original manga series, but the plot of the Wano Country arc was modified significantly due to its incompletion at the time of its release.
+Cavendish, Bartolomeo, Sabo, Smoker, Tashigi and Kuzan appear in the arc to help the Straw Hats to free Luffy from his cell.
 As the battle intensifies between Big Mom and Kaido, a new enemy appears in the form of Blackbeard and his crew.
 Fighting Blackbeard, Big Mom, and Kaido's crew, players are met with a final battle against Kaido who turns into a dragon after defeating Big Mom, Blackbeard, and Kaido's underlings.
-Luffy must defeat Kaido at the end and end the suffering of Wano that Kaido brings.
-The story has one ending, so winning is the only option, which plays a cut scene of everyone cheering and celebrating the freedom that Luffy gave to the Wano people.
-This arc has an original ending while the manga Wano arc was still on going at the time of its release.
+Luffy defeats Kaido at the end, prompting him to flee the country in revenge while everyone cheers and celebrates Luffy's victory.